fe9lix/AccessRank/README.md

 ### Installation

 Just copy the folder `src/AccessRank` into your project.
+The latest version requires Swift 3 and Xcode 8.

 ### Demo Project